The Disclosure Policy was updated on 1 November 2021.

 7.1 Insider Guidelines and Guidelines on Insider Trading

-OP Corporate Bank's and OP MB's Insider Guidelines and Guidelines on Insider Trading, which they have as issuers of a financial instrument, are based on laws governing securities markets, Regulation on Market Abuse and the decrees, provisions and instructions issued by virtue thereof as well as the recommendation for listed companies’ insider guidelines issued by Nasdaq Helsinki Ltd. The guidelines are aimed at fostering stock market players' trust in OP Financial Group, OP Corporate Bank and OP MB and concern, among other issues, publication of inside information and delaying the publication of inside information as well as insider lists.
+OP Corporate Bank’s and OP MB’s Insider Guidelines and Guidelines for Insider Trading, which they have as issuers of a financial instrument, are based on laws governing securities markets, Regulation on Market Abuse and the decrees, provisions and instructions issued by virtue thereof as well as the recommendation for listed companies’ insider guidelines issued by Nasdaq Helsinki Ltd. The guidelines are aimed at fostering stock market participants’ trust in OP Financial Group, OP Corporate Bank and OP MB and describe, among other things, public disclosure of inside information and delaying the disclosure of inside information as well as insider lists.

 8 Responsibilities and statement issuers

-The senior management of OP Financial Group or Chief Communications Officer are authorised to issue statements of principle and relevant news in public regarding the Group.
-Executive Management Team members, the Chief Audit Executive, Vice Presidents and experts may issue statements with respect to their area of responsibility.
+The Group Executive Management or Chief Communications Officer is authorised to issue statements of principle and relevant news in public regarding the Group.
+Executive Management Team members, other directors and experts may issue statements with respect to their area of responsibility.
 Under normal circumstances, statements are issued by experts of the area in question.
-In crisis situations, Communications management issues the statements on a centralised basis.
+In crisis situations, communications management issues the statements on a centralised basis.

 Each member cooperative bank determines individually the persons authorised to comment on their matters in public.

 OP Financial Group’s Investor Relations (IR) is responsible for relations with capital market representatives, coordinates the provision of information to debt investors and is in charge of implementing debt investor activities (such as roadshows and investor meetings).